django/asgiref/specs/www.rst

 ---------

 WebSockets share some HTTP details - they have a path and headers - but also have more state.
-Again, most of that state is in the scope, which will live as long as the socket does.
+Again, most of that state is in the ``scope``, which will live as long as the socket does.

 WebSocket protocol servers should handle PING/PONG messages themselves, and